 The flavors of Buenos Aires

-Touch down in Buenos Aires and after a quick pit-stop at your hotel in Palermo, you’ll head straight out to the city’s famous Parilla Don Julio for a first unforgettable taste of Argentinian steak.
+Touch down in Buenos Aires and after a quick pit-stop at your hotel in Palermo, you’ll head straight out to Fogón Restaurante for a closed-door asado and a first unforgettable taste of Argentinian steak.
 Tomorrow, you’ll join Chef Ezequiel Gallardo for a tour of the local food markets, picking out the freshest ingredients for an exclusive cooking lesson with him at his restaurant, Treinta Sillas, where you’ll master the art of making the perfect empanada.
 In the evening, Fernando suggests dinner at one of his favorite’s, and one of the top 50 best restaurants in the world, Tegui, before a night exploring Buenos Aires’ colorful speakeasy scene.
 Make sure you pay a visit to Frank’s, the cocktails there are the best in town.